 However, these tattoo styles come in many different variations.

-Each group of Polynesian people have their own tattoo designs that are unique to their culture.
+Each group of Polynesian people has its own tattoo designs that are unique to their culture.

 Who Are the Polynesian People?